.rll-youtube-player, [data-lazy-src]{display:none !important;}

 • Discomfort with certain shoes

-Unlike heel pain, the discomfort is more forward, which helps in diagnosis.
+Unlike heel pain, the discomfort is located more forward.
+This detail aids diagnosis.

-A PiedRéseau podiatrist begins evaluation with a complete clinical examination, palpating the mass and checking its size and mobility.
+Evaluation begins with a complete clinical examination.
+The podiatrist palpates the mass, checking its size and mobility.

-Then, posture and gait are analyzed, as an imbalance can increase pressure on the plantar fascia.
+Next, they analyze posture and gait.
+An imbalance can increase pressure on the plantar fascia.

-In some cases, medical imaging is recommended to exclude other lesions, ensuring an accurate and objective diagnosis.
+In some cases, medical imaging is recommended to exclude other lesions.
+This approach ensures a precise and objective diagnosis.

 Treatment depends on symptoms.
-If the nodule does not cause pain, monitoring may suffice.
+If the nodule does not cause pain, monitoring may be sufficient.

 When discomfort limits activities, management is indicated.